IngeniousCoderArchives/SongDownloaderV2/README.md

 ## Running the code

-Just run run.bat .
-Follow the instructions
+Just run `run.bat` .
+Follow the instructions.
+To exit, close the window or press exit.

 # Donate to me!